 Despite the recent overturn of PASPA and the emergence of a regulated marketplace in the United States, sports betting remains both taboo and misunderstood by many who continue to view the activity as a compulsive hobby.

-Make no mistake about it, sports betting is big business.
+Make no mistake about it, sports betting is big business, and investing in sports betting stocks is also proving to be an extremely profitable venture for those getting in at the right time.
 With estimates claiming that Americans wagered $150 billion in 2019, and when that much money is on the table those who once focused on Wall Street are now looking at America’s gambling boom as the next frontier in investment opportunities.

 Unlike many casino games where the odds are fixed, sports betting works in a fluid market that has more in common with real estate and stock market investing than it does a roulette wheel.
 Sportsbooks offer odds, or lines, to set a perceived value on a particular outcome and then adjusts the line to reflect overall interest on one result over another.